arielherself/espresso/README.md

 <strong>North Korea </strong>denied supplying arms to [the Wagner Group](https://te.arielherself.xyz/the-economist-explains/2022/03/07/what-is-the-wagner-group-russias-mercenary-organisation), a<strong> Russian</strong> mercenary organisation fighting in <strong>Ukraine</strong>.
 John Kirby, the <strong>White House</strong>’s national-security spokesman, said that, “North Korea has completed an initial arms delivery to Wagner, which paid for that equipment”.
 Wagner, run by a close associate of Vladimir Putin, is estimated to be spending $100m per month in Ukraine.

-Two people were killed, and several injured, by a gunman who opened fire in central <strong>Paris</strong>.
-The attack happened near Gare de l’Est, a major train station in the east of the city.
+Two people were killed, and four injured, by a gunman who opened fire in central <strong>Paris</strong>.
+The attack happened near the Gare de l’Est train station.
 One suspect, aged 69, has been detained by police.

 <strong>Inflation</strong> in <strong>Japan</strong> rose to a four-decade high in November.
 The core consumer price index, which excludes food prices, increased by 3.7% year on year, well above the Bank of Japan’s target of 2%.
 Meanwhile, on Friday the cabinet approved a budget that will increase [defence spending](https://te.arielherself.xyz/asia/2022/12/12/east-asias-big-beasts-are-getting-on-badly) by $51.4bn in 2023, amid rising threats from China, North Korea and Russia.